 Avoiding Monotone Mumble!
 How to Speak More Clearly

-Tips on making your speech sound less boring and monotone
+Tips on making your speech or presentation sound less boring and monotone

 The speaker had Monotone Mumble!
 These 4 easy tips can help you avoid Monotone Mumble: